 Remember that’s just an example and what you actually pay will depend on the interest rate you agree with your short term credit provider.

-What happens if I cannot pay my short term loan or payday loan back?
+What happens if I cannot pay my loan back?

 You should always make certain that you make your repayments when they’re due and for the agreed amount.

 If they place a default fee on you, it can’t be any higher than £15.
 They can continue to charge interest on what you owe if you fall behind but it must never be at a higher interest rate than the loan was agreed at.

 And remember, whether you default or not, you can never be asked to pay more in interest and charges than the amount of the loan you took out.

 Revolving credit is a new type of consumer short term financing product to hit the UK.

 It’s like another form of an overdraft you have at your bank in that: